 Oh no. It happened again.
 You stare at your screen thinking, “This doesn’t look quite right.
 What do I do now?”
 If you’re like many instructional designers, you came into the field with little (if any!) background in evidence-based visual design principles.
 Yet a crucial facet of creating effective online training is designing the interface the learner experiences.
 If the interface design is poor, the learning experience will be, too.
 Instructional designers can quickly improve their eLearning courses by implementing select UI best practices.

-In this session you’ll learn how to take your interface design from meh to WOW using select UI design best practices essential for eLearning.
-We’ll touch on how these best practices align with Mayer’s Principles of Multimedia Learning.
+In this session you’ll learn how to take your interface design from meh to WOW using select UI design best practices essential for eLearning, and discover how they align with evidence-based learning theory.
 We’ll look at “before and after” UI samples to showcase the importance of simplification, consistency, and why proper spacing is so critical.
 You’ll learn hacks on how to easily and effectively use fonts, the most intuitive way to select color, and how to rely on your own eyes to check for successful interface design.
 Finally, we’ll put these best practices to the test with a live UI redesign—your input will guide the redesign!

 In this session you will learn:

 - Why simplification, consistency, and proper spacing are evidence-based design decisions for impactful learning